vikz91/stringJect/README.md

 ``new stringJect()`` constructor takes a file path as first argument and keyword/predicate to search for as seond argument.
 This return a stringJect object, which can be used to chain other methods upon.
+This optionally takes a third parameter(Number) which is no. of lines to offset.

 ## License